Mat-TV/MATLAB_useful/README.md

 # MATLAB_usefull
-Usefull tools I have created to MATLAB (and maybe Octave).
+Usefull tools I have created to MATLAB (and maybe Octave) and functions specified to mathematical and data programming.

 File's fast description: